nickderobertis/py-finstmt/README.md

 ## Overview

-Contains classes to work with financial statement data.
+Work with financial statement data in Python.
 Can calculate free cash flows and help project financial statements.